 Virginia Commonwealth University (VCU)

-VCU Life Sciences is housed in the Eugene P. and Lois E. Trani Center for Life Sciences, a 132,000-square-foot building that features classrooms, lecture halls, instructional laboratories, as well as a 3,000-square-foot rooftop greenhouse and an aquatics facility.
+VCU Life Sciences is housed in the Eugene P. and Lois E. Trani Center for Life Sciences, a 132,000-square-foot building that features classrooms, lecture halls, and instructional laboratories, as well as a 3,000-square-foot rooftop greenhouse and an aquatics facility.
 Programs at VCU include the Center for the Study of Biological Complexity and Chemical and Life Science Engineering.
 The Center for Clinical and Translational Research (CCTR) is the first academic health center in Virginia to join a national consortium of 60 research centers sponsored by the NIH’s National Center for Advancing Translational Sciences (NCATS).

 The VCU Department of Biomedical Engineering (VCU BME) program was founded in 1984, making it one of the first biomedical engineering programs established in Virginia.
 VCU BME has an undergraduate program leading to a B.S. and a graduate program leading to an M.S. and Ph.D.
-The department maintains a close collaborative relationship with the VCU Medical Center, one of the country’s leading academic medical centers.
+The department maintains a close collaborative relationship with VCU Medical Center, one of the country’s leading academic medical centers.

-Researchers and students in the Department of Chemical and Life Science Engineering apply their talents to projects in a variety of areas including departmental focal areas of pharmaceutical engineering, stem cell engineering, nanotechnology and materials science
+Researchers and students in the Department of Chemical and Life Science Engineering apply their talents to projects in a variety of areas including departmental focal areas of pharmaceutical engineering, stem cell engineering, nanotechnology, and materials science

 Virginia Tech is home to a number of programs related to the life sciences.
 These include:

-- The Virginia Tech Carilion School of Medicine is a unique, public-private partnership between a cutting-edge research university and a major health care institution
+- The Virginia Tech Carilion School of Medicine is a unique, public-private partnership between a cutting-edge research university and a major health care institution.

 Institute for Advanced Learning and Research (IALR)